SRparadox/VTM-Map-2.0/README.md

 A box where players can insert a png or jpeg for the picture of their character.
 A attribute blocks which will display 3 attributes: Physical, Social, Mental.
 Each with five dots.
 Each dot represents how strong a character is in that department.
 Skills checks will be tested against a character's dots.
 Dots can only go up to 5 (ie level 5 is maximum).
+A drop down meny for the factions that the player aligns themselves with (this can change later down the story)

 A dropdown menu where player can choose clan:
     - Ventrue [has the blue blood tag (this tag will prevent them from feeding from anything other than normal or good blood), a bit more money to start with, +1 contacts]
     - Toreador